nickfargo/state/_includes/content/docs/concepts/inheritance.md

 {% include examples/docs/inheritance--protostates--1.coffee %}
 {% endhighlight %}

-At this point `person`, lacking a state implementation of its own, inherits the `state` method from its prototype.
-Upon calling `person.state()`, a new state implementation is automatically created for `person`, which is given its own `state` method and an empty `RootState`.
+Here `person`, lacking a state implementation of its own, inherits the `state` method from its prototype.
+When `person.state()` is invoked, a new state implementation is automatically created for `person`, which is given its own `state` method and an empty `RootState`.

 {% highlight javascript %}
 {% include examples/docs/inheritance--protostates--2.js %}